chemradio/cta-gfx-helper/README.md

 ## Description

-This bot serves as an human API to Adobe After Effects script to automatically create TV broadcast-ready graphic elements.
+This bot serves as an API to Adobe After Effects script to automatically create TV broadcast-ready graphic elements.

 It also includes website screenshoting engine to automatically capture images of the websites for consequent incorporating them in gfx-elements.